LP 658-2: Physical parameters

-There are two sets of published physical parameters of LP 658-2, significantly differing from each other: one from Holberg, Sion, Oswalt & McCook 2008 and Sion, Holberg, Oswalt & McCook 2009, the other from Subasavage, Jao, Henry & Bergeron 2009.
+There are two sets of published physical parameters of LP 658–2, significantly differing from each other: one from Holberg, Sion, Oswalt & McCook 2008 and Sion, Holberg, Oswalt & McCook 2009, the other from Subasavage, Jao, Henry & Bergeron 2009.

 Color

-Despite it being classified as a "white" dwarf, it appears yellowish white rather than white, due to temperature, cooler than the Sun's and comparable with that of a K-type main sequence star.
+Despite it being classified as a "white" dwarf, it appears yellowish white rather than white due to its temperature being comparable to that of a K-type main sequence star.